gitlabhq/gitlabhq/doc/development/ux_guide/copy.md

 | Approve | Approve an open merge request ||
 | Remove approval, unapproved | Remove approval of an open merge request | Do not use `unapprove` as that is not an English word|
 | Merge | Merge an open merge request ||

+### Comments & Discussions

+#### Comment
+A **comment** is a written piece of text that users of GitLab can create.
+Comments have the meta data of author and time stamp.
+Comments can be added in a variety of contexts, such as issues, merge requests, and discussions.

+#### Dicussion
+A **discussion** is a group of 1 or more comments.
+A discussion can include sub discussions.
+Some discussions have the special capability of being able to be **resolved**.
+Both the comments in the discussion and the discussion itself can be resolved.